 Learning about the past is central to a balanced education and a full understanding of the world in which we live.
 At The Highfield School, the history department aims to develop an enthusiasm for finding out about the events, attitudes and people that make up our past.
 We seek to give a background to current events, both through studying British history across the past 2000 years, and through examining key moments across the globe that have shaped the world we live in today.
 Our history curriculum also encourages students to practice creating strong arguments, to discuss and debate with each other, and to critically evaluate sources of information.

 History at The Highfield School begins with studying unsolved mysteries from the past, in which students formulate their own theories based on available evidence.
-We then spend the first two terms of Year 7 examining invaders and settlers in Britain, investigating the Romans, Vikings and the Norman Conquest.
-In the summer term, students tackle the Crusades, and finish by analysing significant moments in the first thousand years of Islam.
+We then spend the first term of Year 7 examining invaders and in Britain by investigating the Norman Conquest.
+In the spring term, students tackle the Crusades, and finish by analysing significant moments in the first thousand years of Islam.
+In the summer term, students will be investigating the Medieval African kingdoms and addressing misconceptions about African history before the arrival of Europeans.
+They will then compare and contrast this knowledge by conducting a project on Medieval Letchworth.

 In Year 8, students develop their understanding of Medieval England by investigating two key events – the Black Death and Peasants’ Revolt.
 They also study Henry VIII’s break with Rome, which paved the way for some of the most significant conflicts and power shifts in British history.
-Concluding the year, students will develop an overview of the British Empire through mini-depth studies on America and India, and will evaluate the events that led to the end of the Slave Trade.
+After studying the Civil War and interpretations of Oliver Cromwell, students will develop an overview of the British Empire through mini-depth studies on America and India, and will evaluate the short and long-term impacts of the Slave Trade.
+Concluding the year, students will study the social and political impacts of the Industrial Revolution on Britain.

-In Year 9, we turn our attention to key events that have shaped British and world history in the twentieth century – World Wars, the Russian Revolution, the Holocaust, Civil Rights and 9/11.
+In Year 9, we turn our attention to key events that have shaped British and world history in the twentieth century – World Wars, the rise of political extremism, the Holocaust, Civil Rights and protest movements in the 20th century.
 Through examining the causes and significance of these events, students gain an appreciation of world politics today.

 At GCSE, we follow the AQA history syllabus, covering the following topics: